ludecieldev/Arcade-Public/docs/GRAPHICS_LIBS.md

 Each graphics library implements the same interface (`IGraphicsLibrary`), allowing games to be rendered consistently regardless of which graphics library is active.

+## Separation of Concerns

+It's important to note that graphics libraries:
+- Should NOT contain any game logic
+- Should NOT make gameplay decisions
+- Should ONLY render what's provided by the Core
+- Should ONLY capture inputs and pass them to the Core without interpretation

 ## Available Graphics Libraries

 The Arcade project includes several graphics libraries: